dnguyenminh/chunk-upload/README.md

 # Chunked Upload Service

-This project implements a resumable file upload server in Java (Spring Boot) with a modular architecture.
-It stores file chunks and maintains a simple header file to track uploaded chunks, using a dedicated directory structure for in-progress and completed uploads.
+This project implements a resumable file upload service in Java (Spring Boot).
+The project is divided into three modules:

-## Client Implementation Update
-- The Java client (`ChunkedUploadClient`) no longer calls an explicit assemble/merge endpoint after uploading all chunks.
-The server automatically assembles the file once all chunks are received.
-- The client uploads all chunks in parallel using worker threads and a blocking queue, with robust error propagation and retry logic.
-- The API and server behavior remain unchanged: the server assembles the file as soon as all chunks are present.
+- `server`: The main Spring Boot application providing the upload API.
+- `client`: A Java client for interacting with the upload service.
+- `model`: Shared data transfer objects (DTOs) used by both the server and client.

 ## Features
 - Chunked upload with resume support
 - File header to track uploaded chunks
-- Resumable uploads without database
+- Resumable uploads without a database
-- Simple cache directory
+- Simple cache directory for in-progress and completed uploads
-- JUnit tests
+- JUnit tests for both unit and integration testing
-- Original filename is required and preserved for completed uploads
-- Modular architecture: controller, service, session manager, bitset manager
+- Modular architecture: `server`, `client`, and `model` modules

+## Gradle Project Structure
+The project uses a multi-module Gradle setup.
+The root `build.gradle` file configures shared settings for the subprojects: `server`, `client`, and `model`.
+Dependency versions are managed centrally using the `io.spring.dependency-management` plugin and the Spring Boot BOM, ensuring consistency across all modules.

+Each module (`server`, `client`, `model`) has its own `build.gradle` file defining its specific dependencies.

 ## Directory Structure
-* Upload directories are configurable in `application.properties`:
+* Upload directories are configurable in `application.properties` within the `server` module:
     - `chunkedupload.inprogress-dir`: Temporary storage for in-progress uploads (default: `uploads/in-progress`)
     - `chunkedupload.complete-dir`: Final assembled files (default: `uploads/complete`), named as `<uploadId>_<originalFilename>`